mkewls/statistical-methods/README.md

 # Statistical Methods in Javascript

 ## Transparent Proxy Routes
-This is a simply an exercise in writing a transparent proxy that implements various statistical methods on time series data, where the provided date is ISO 8601 compliant and the value is a floating point number.
+This is a simple exercise in writing a transparent proxy that implements various statistical methods on time series data, where the provided date is ISO 8601 compliant and the value is a floating point number.
 More specifically, the imagined data is in the below form and the provided endpoints are Normalization, Z-Score, and Linear Combination.
 These functions are well-solved in Python using its great scientific libraries, but I thought an implementation in Javascript might be a decent challenge.
 Well, here it is!

 ```sh
 [ {"date": "2014-03-01", "value": 45.555}, {...} ]